taxus-search/laravel-scout-driver/README.md

     'driver' => env('SCOUT_DRIVER', 'taxus'),
 ```

-You must have a Taxus secret ID. visit [Taxus.ir](https://taxus.ir)
+You must have an api key and a search api key. visit [Taxus.ir](https://taxus.ir)

 If you need help with this please refer to the [Taxus documentation](https://taxus.ir/docs)